Birth tears - Perineal trauma

 - questions about future pregnancy and birth.

-Your community midwife and GP will inspect your perineum as appropriate for healing, signs of infection and to exclude haematoma.
+Your midwife and GP will inspect your perineum as appropriate for healing, signs of infection and to exclude haematoma.

 I am experiencing pain and problems with my bowels, what should i do?